knetikmedia/knetikcloud-csharp-net20-client/docs/UsersInventoryApi.md

 <a name="getentitlementitem"></a>
 # **GetEntitlementItem**
-> ModelEntitlementItem GetEntitlementItem (int? entitlementId)
+> EntitlementItem GetEntitlementItem (int? entitlementId)

 Get a single entitlement item